InvokeAwesome/Aevum/doc/features.md

 There are a couple of reasons for this:

 1. Change management is good for any complex, text-based work
+1. Every time I push changes, it notifies the Discord channel.
+Commits can be viewed and commented on individually as well in GitHub, so collaborators and advisors can keep up with my progress.
 1. All changes are preserved forever in a historical format.
 This enables interesting textual archaeology.
 1. It allows for branching different versions of the text.
 This is nice for